 The initial longlist of Green City actions should also be evaluated to consider opportunities to maximise co-benefits.
-In order to determine where resilience co-benefits exist, the outcomes of the RVA in the Policy and Urban Framework report should be used (i.e. list of prioritised risks developed at step 2.1.B).
+In order to determine where resilience co-benefits exist, the outcomes of the RVA should be used (i.e. list of prioritised risks developed at step 2.1.D).
 In order to determine where gender equality or economic inclusion co-benefits exist, the outcomes of the assessment of social and economic conditions in step 2.1.A should be considered.
 Actions should also consider opportunities to benefit from smart measures and digitalisation.